Central Heating Installation Cost

 The average cost to hire a plumber is around £150 to £270 per day.
 A central heating installation job is considered to be quite a large job and will often require more than one plumber in order to complete the job.

-You will usually receive a quote for the entire job, including the cost of labour for every central heating expert that is involved in the job.
+You will usually receive a quote for the entire job, including the cost of labour for every central heating expert who is involved in the job.

 Those located in London can expect to pay around £200 to £500 more for the total cost of labour for the job compared to those located in the North or other parts of the UK.